OPINION

 So please understand, I voted no because I believe there is a better path and I am committed to working with my colleagues and with educators to forge it.

-Wendy Horman
+Rep. Wendy Horman

-Wendy Horman
+Rep. Wendy Horman

 Rep. Wendy Horman is a Republican from Idaho Falls.
 She is a member of the Joint Finance-Appropriations Committee, which carves up Idaho’s annual budgets.
 She also served as co-chair of a legislative interim committee charged with reworking the state’s arcane education funding formula.
-Horman is a fifth-term lawmaker and former trustee in the Bonneville School District.
+Horman is a sixth-term lawmaker and former trustee in the Bonneville School District.

 Get EdNews in your inbox